 From Trang there are connections to the main Trang islands; Koh Kradan, Ko Ngai, Ko Muk, Ko Libon, and Ko Sukorn.

-There are of course flights from Bangkok to Trang which would make more sense if you are limited for time.
+There are of course flights from Bangkok to Trang which would make more sense if you are limited in time.
 From Trang Airport there are also minivans waiting to transport you to the pier.
-If you have time though and you want a bit of a different travel experience from getting on another 737/A320 jet somewhere, then consider the overnight train to Trang.
+If you have time though and you want a bit of a different travel experience from getting on another 737/A320 jet, then consider the overnight train to Trang.

 Book train tickets from Bangkok to Trang